-The Asian pear produces copper-colored, rounded fruits that are a few inches long.
-The fruits are juicy like a pear but crunchy like an apple—hence the reason they are sometimes referred to as “papples."
+The Asian pear produces copper-colored, rounded fruits a few inches long.
+The fruits are juicy like a pear but crunchy like an apple—hence why they are sometimes called "papples."
 They can be eaten raw or cooked.
 The tree features dense green foliage in a pyramidal or rounded shape.
 The foliage turns a red or burgundy color in the fall.
-And showy cup-shaped flowers appear in the spring that stretch around one to three inches across.
-This tree has a fairly quick growth rate and is best planted in the spring after any danger of frost has passed.
+And showy cup-shaped flowers appear in the spring, stretching around one to three inches.
+This tree has a reasonably quick growth rate and is best planted in the spring after any danger of frost has passed.

 |Botanical Name||Pyrus pyrifolia|

 |Plant Type||Tree, fruit|

 |Soil Type||Loamy, sandy, well-drained|

 How to Plant Asian Pear Trees